 I am the author of several books on politics and religion, including most recently A Crown of Life: A Novel of the Great Persecution (Pontic Press, 2014) and Eight Ways to the Run the Country: A New and Revealing Look at Left and Right (Praeger, 2006).
-I am also a former Washington bureau chief of Investor’s Business Daily, a member of the Academy of Philosophy and Letters, and a deacon of the Orthodox Church.
+I am also a former Washington bureau chief of Investor’s Business Daily, a member of the Academy of Philosophy and Letters, and a protodeacon of the Russian Orthodox Church.

 This is my personal blog, and the views expressed here by me are mine alone.
 The blog will focus on political theory and Christian theology, with occasional comments on language and culture.
 Its purpose is to share publicly the best answers to life’s biggest questions I have been able to find or figure out.

 MORE ABOUT ME

 I was born in Nashville, Tennessee, and grew up in Loveland, Ohio.
 Following my childhood ambition to be both a soldier and a writer, I attended the University of Cincinnati and earned a bachelors degree in English literature and a commission in the United States Army.